qwding101/SpecPP/README.md

 2025](https://arxiv.org/abs/2502.09948)).
 Given a multivariate point pattern and a parametric model of the intensity function, this package facilitates the characterization of frequency-domain features from your data through kernel smoothing.
-It includes functions for bandwidth selection, visualization, and coherence analysis.
+It includes functions for spectral density estimation, bandwidth selection, visualization, and coherence analysis.

 ## Installation